An Equivalence between the Lasso and Support Vector Machines: Introduction

-In applications of the Lasso, it is important to distinguish two alternative interpretations of the data matrix~$A$, which defines the problem instance (\ref{eq:lasso}): On one hand, in the setting of \emph{sparse regression}, the matrix $A$ is usually called the dictionary matrix, with its columns $A_{:j}$ being the dictionary elements, and the goal being to approximate the single vector $b$ by a combination of few dictionary vectors.
-On the other hand if the Lasso problem is interpreted as \emph{feature-selection}, then each row $A_{i:}$ of the matrix $A$ is interpreted as an input vector, and for each of those, the Lasso is approximating the response $b_i$ to input $A_{i:}$.
-See e.g. \citep{Buhlmann:2011jp} for a recent overview of Lasso-type methods.
+In applications of the Lasso, it is important to distinguish two alternative interpretations of the data matrix~$A$, which defines the problem instance (\ref{eq:lasso}): on one hand, in the setting of \emph{sparse regression} , the matrix $A$ is usually called the dictionary matrix, with its columns $A_{:j}$ being the dictionary elements, and the goal being to approximate the single vector $b$ by a combination of few dictionary vectors.
+On the other hand if the Lasso problem is interpreted as \emph{feature-selection}, then each row $A_{i:}$ of the matrix $A$ is interpreted as an input vector, and for each of those, the Lasso is approximating the response $b_i$ to input row $A_{i:}$.
+The book \cite{Buhlmann:2011jp} gives a recent overview of Lasso-type methods and their broad applications.
+While the penalized variant of the Lasso (meaning that the term $\norm{x}_1$ is added to the objective instead of imposed as a constraint) is also popular in applications, here we focus on the original constrained variant.

-\paragraph{The Equivalence.} We will prove that the two problems (\ref{eq:classifier}) and (\ref{eq:lasso}) are indeed equivalent, in the following sense: For any Lasso instance given by~$(A,b)$, we construct an equivalent SVM instance, having the same optimal solution.
+\paragraph{The Equivalence.} We will prove that the two problems (\ref{eq:classifier}) and (\ref{eq:lasso}) are indeed equivalent, in the following sense.
+For any Lasso instance given by~$(A,b)$, we construct an equivalent (hard-margin) SVM instance, having the same optimal solution.
 This will be a simple reduction preserving all objective values.
 On the other hand, the task of finding an equivalent Lasso instance for a given SVM appears to be a harder problem.
-Here we show that there always exists such an equivalent Lasso instance, and furthermore, if we are given an weakly-separating vector for the SVM, then we can explicitly construct the equivalent Lasso instance.
-This reduction also applies to the $\ell_2$-loss soft-margin SVM, where we show that a weakly-separating vector is trivial to obtain.
-So our reduction does \emph{not} require that the SVM input data is separable.
+Here we show that there always exists such an equivalent Lasso instance, and furthermore, if we are given a weakly-separating vector for the SVM (formal definition to follow soon below), then we can explicitly construct the equivalent Lasso instance.
+This reduction also applies to the $\ell_2$-loss soft-margin SVM, where we show that a weakly-separating vector is trivial to obtain, making the reduction efficient.
+The reduction does \emph{not} require that the SVM input data is separable.

+Our shown equivalence is on the level of the (SVM or Lasso) \emph{training} formulations, we're not making any claims on the performance of the two different kind of methods on unseen \emph{test} data.

 On the way to this goal, we will also explain the relation to the ``non-negative'' Lasso variant when the variable vector $x$ is required to lie in the simplex, i.e.